sminemb/AIssistant-backend/README.md

 # AIssistant Backend

-REST JSON backend for AIssistant, an academic chatbot for students.
+REST JSON backend for AIssistant, an academic chatbot for students powered by Google's Gemini AI models.

 ## Stack